collyd21/milestone_3/README.md

 Here all users can be seen.
 And are arranged with a generic avatar image.
 Each card also includes the Users information and a login button.

 #### User Login / Admin Login
-The User and Admin login pages are the same basic layout with a welcome text and a password field.
+**ADMIN LOGIN PASSWORD IS "admin" all lowercase** The User and Admin login pages are the same basic layout with a welcome text and a password field.
 The page will display the Users first and last name or else will display Administrator if Admin login was selected.

 #### Add User
 On this page, a new user is created.
 All fields are required to be filled on this page so that a blank profile can not be set up.
 The information is stored in the MongoDB database and a User card is then displayed on the User page.